teekamkhandelwal/Advanced-Regression-Assignment/README12.md

-## Overview
-This project provides a solution for parsing, indexing, and querying information from an HDFC Policy PDF document using LlamaIndex.
-The system allows for efficient retrieval of policy details based on user queries.

-## Project Goals
+## Project Objective
-- Parse the HDFC Policy PDF to extract relevant information.
-- Index the extracted data for efficient querying.
-- Handle user queries and provide relevant information from the policy document.

-## Prerequisites to Run the Semantic Spotter

-1. **Install Required Libraries and Dependencies**:
+Build a project in the insurance domain, similar to the project you saw in the ‘Retrieval Augmented Generation’ session.
+The goal of the project will be to build a robust generative search system capable of effectively and accurately answering questions from various policy documents.
+You may use LangChain or LlamaIndex to build the generative search application.

+## Document
+HDFCvarious Insuracne policy documetns sotred in single folder

+## Install Libraries
-   Run all the cells that install the necessary libraries and code dependencies.
+ Execute all cells to install the required libraries and code dependencies.

-## Steps to Run the Semantic Spotter
+## Steps to Run the Semantic Spotter:

-1. **Mount Google Drive**:
-   Mount Google Drive and change the path to where the files are stored.
-Execute the next block to read all the PDF files.
+Mount Google Drive: Access and set the path to stored files, then read the PDFs.

-2. **Set API Keys**:
-   Read the `OPENAI_API_KEY`.

-3. **Create Nodes**:
+Set API Keys: Configure the OPENAI_API_KEY.

-   Create nodes from the read documents and store them in a vector index.
+Create and Index Nodes: Generate nodes from documents and store them in a vector index.

-4. **Query the Index**:
-   - Create templates and pass those templates to the index as a query engine.
-   - Start querying the indexed data.
+Query the Index: Develop and use query templates to retrieve indexed data.

-5. **Extract Query Response Details**:
-   Extract source node, filename, page number, and text from the response provided by the query engine.

-6. **Loop Through Multiple Questions**:
-   Create a function to loop through multiple questions and process them.

-8. **Collect User Feedback**:
-   Ask the user to provide feedback on their experience and satisfaction with the answer for future improvements.
+Extract Response and Feedback: Get response details (source, filename, page, text) and gather user feedback for improvements.

-## Technologies Used
+## Technology used-

-- Python 3.9+
+Python 3.10+
-- LlamaIndex
+LlamaIndex
-- OpenAI
+OpenAI
-- pandas
+pandas

+## Note: Add your OpenAI API key to the "open_api_key_11.txt" file and store the data in the defined folder or adjust the path as needed.

 ## Credits

-Ayushi Pitchika, ACP Gen AI C10, UpGrad
+Teekam Chand Khandelwal